 The MySQL client library can perform an automatic reconnection to the server if it finds that the connection is down when you attempt to send a statement to the server to be executed.
 If auto-reconnect is enabled, the library tries once to reconnect to the server and send the statement again.

-In MySQL 5.5, auto-reconnect is disabled by default.
+Auto-reconnect is disabled by default.

 If it is important for your application to know that the